-In most cases the income threshold for the maximum rates rebate of $595 will be $23,870, although the income threshold increases by $500 for each dependant in the household.
+In most cases the income threshold for the maximum rates rebate of $610 will be $24,440, although the income threshold increases for each dependant in the household.

-If you provide these three details to Council by telephone or over the counter at one of our offices, we can quickly calculate whether you qualify for a rates rebate, and if so, how much you would be entitled to.
+If you provide these three details to Council by telephone or over the counter at one of our offices, we can estimate your eligibility for a rates rebate, and if so, how much you would be entitled to.

-You can also use the calculator on the rates rebates website at www.ratesrebates.govt.nz to determine any entitlement.
+You can also use the calculator on the rates rebates on the DIA website to determine any entitlement - click here

 How and when do I apply?